justinmahar/react-kindling/README.md

 Link to your Docz site and deploy status are available in the template README.
 If this is your first deploy, it can take up to 10 minutes for your GitHub Pages site to show up.

-### npm Deploy Checklist
+### npm Publish Checklist

-About to wrap up and deploy to npm?
+About to wrap up and publish to npm?
 Double-check the following:

 - No unwanted `console.log` calls
 - Code is fully documented